PlanetLive/LinearA/disc/README.md

 It's winter, I'm away but I will be back with new trade goods once the weather changes.

-We might infer that for some sailers their father is in Crete or another mid-latitude retirment area, and that the northern "summer" father represents ancesters from Greece and Turkey.
+We might infer that for some sailors their father is in Crete or another mid-latitude retirement area, and that the northern "summer" father represents ancestors from Greece and Turkey.

 <br>